Alex is 7 years old and lives in Epping, Essex with his family.

 If you have received resistance bands from WheelPower and would like to share your story then please get in contact with the team and we will be in touch shortly firstname.lastname@example.org

-Apply for your FREE set of Resistance Bands
+Apply for a FREE set of Resistance Bands from WheelPower

 Apply now for a set of resistance bands so that you can keep active at home during this difficult time.
 If your application is successful we will send you a resistance band set which will include hand grips, ankle straps and a door anchor that make it easier to target different muscle groups, including biceps and triceps, back and shoulders, chest and legs and abdominals.
 Resistance training builds resistive power in body muscles and there are many benefits to adding these exercises to your weekly routine.